jonny5/jonkap/books.markdown

 ---
 <p>
   Here's a bunch of books I have read or listened to.
 I generally enjoyed all of them, otherwise I wouldn't have finished them.
-I bolded some I read more recently/enjoy discussing.
+I bolded a few I read more recently/enjoy discussing.
 </p>

 <div class="toc">